 During the last few months of pregnancy, the number of oxytocin receptors in the uterine muscle increases, and the receptors become more sensitised.
 This helps to prepare for labour.
 Uterine production of oxytocin is largely responsible for triggering normal labour and delivery.

 During labour, the baby’s head exerts pressure on the cervix, which stimulates oxytocin production.
-This acts on the oxytocin receptors in the uterus which causes an increase in intracellular calcium ions.
+This acts on receptors in the uterus which causes an increase in intracellular calcium ions.
 Calcium activates myosin light chain kinase which induces uterine contraction.
 Contractions release further oxytocin, forming a positive feedback loop.

 Following birth, oxytocin maintains uterine contractions and reduces the risk of postpartum bleeding.

 Oxytocin reaches the myoepithelial cells lining the alveoli in the breast, causing these cells to contract.
 Milk is thus expressed from the alveoli and into the ducts.
 Accordingly, this is known as the milk ejection reflex or milk let-down reflex.